brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 - The residual connections allow each layer to slowly accumulate and refine their representation without overwriting their former work.
 - RMSNorm/LayerNorm and the normalization layer calibrates the embeddings so that each layer operates under stable numerical conditions.

-The combination fo these two elemnets enables us to train extraodinarily deep transformer-based networks without stability issues.
+The combination of these two elemnets enables us to train extraodinarily deep transformer-based networks without stability issues.

 #### Understanding the softmax - why it exists and what it does